joric/mitosis/mitosis-bluetooth/README.md

 ## Debugging

-You can hook up a single UART RX pin (115200 baud) via [pin 19](https://i.imgur.com/apx8W8W.png) (key S23 or key S15 for a non-reversed PCB).
+You can hook up a single UART RX pin (115200 baud) via [pin 19 or pin 21](https://i.imgur.com/apx8W8W.png) (key S23 or key S15 for a non-reversed PCB).
 You will also need common GND and VCC to make it work.
 Oddly enough it works along with the keyboard matrix so you can use any pin you want, just don't use the same pin for TX and RX to avoid feedback.